smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Hottest Streets in Baltimore

-"Kwamel Couther stands on the front lines of a campaign to bring thousands of cooling shade trees to some of the **hottest streets in Baltimore**."
+“Kwamel Couther stands on the front lines of a campaign to bring thousands of cooling shade trees to some of the **hottest streets in Baltimore**.”

 #### Explanation

 All of the top 10 hottest NSAs are located in the south of the city, and many are in the south-east.

 #### Supporting Code